slvg01/90.10c_rag_surrealism_app/README.md

 ## 👟 Running
-- you may just try to press the `Enter` button above and try the app online,
+- you may just click the `TRY THE APP` link in the above Objectives pragraph to try the app online,

 - Or if you are trying to duplicate or create your own app based on your own set of pdf :
     - once the above installation is done and your ppdf are in the databse folder, then run the ingest_and_vectorized.py script to create the database index